Please use the menu below to navigate to any article section:

-Ideally, you’ll also be able to rent out the property to help offset maintenance costs.
+Ideally, you’ll also be able to rent out the holiday home to help offset maintenance costs.

-However, finding a holiday home in Australia for under $600k isn’t an easy task.
+However, finding a property in Australia for under $600k isn’t an easy task.

-These 5 areas allow you to find a property for a low price whilst also offering the potential for your property to appreciate in value over the years.
+These 5 areas allow you to find a holiday house for a low price whilst also offering the potential for your property investment to appreciate in value over the years.

 If your budget is small, Esperance might be what you’re looking for.

 The median price for houses in the suburb is around $320k, a price unheard of in other areas of Australia.

 Located on the south coast of Western Australia, Esperance has established infrastructure and undiscovered opportunity.